Additional information on transgender

 "... here is the bottom line: It's impossible to deny the biological reality that humanity is divided into two halves -- male and female.
 Those petitioning for the change [on Facebook] insist that there are an infinite number of genders, but just saying it doesn't make it so.
 That said, we have a great deal of compassion for those who reject their biological sex and believe they are the opposite sex."
 5

 Some commentators would probably argue that there are two errors in Johnson's statement:

 - Facebook is not giving members an "infinite number" of choices.
 They consulted with their Network of Support -- a group of leading LGBT advocacy organizations -- to offer an extensive list of gender identities that many people have used to describe themselves.
 They came up with 50 or 56 (sources differ), not an infinite number.

-- The 50 or so options do not define new genders; they define new gender identities.
+- Only two genders exist: female and male.
+Facebook's 50 or so options do not define new genders; they define new gender identities.

 Johnston seems to be confused about the difference: